Have Camera Will Travel - Reviews & Tips HomepageHave Camera Will Travel - Reviews & Tips

 Really Right Stuff TFA-01 Ultra Pocket 'Pod with Fujifilm X100T

-For a sense of size, this is with a Fujifilm X100T (and without a tripod head, obviously).
+For a sense of size, this is side-by-side with a Fujifilm X100T (and without a tripod head attached, obviously).

-The main body parts are made of anodized aluminum, while the internal parts are stainless steel.
+The main body parts are constructed of anodized aluminum, while the internal parts are stainless steel.
 It’s solidly made, and feels it, but is still extremely portable.

 Really Right Stuff TFA-01 Ultra Pocket 'Pod